 I get that from my grandfather.
-I grew up watching him from the kitchen table making lunch for us and eating his delicious food.
+I grew up watching him from the kitchen table making food for us and eating his delicious food.

 The man is a fantastic cook!
-However, every time I ask him for a recipe, he cuts some up from newspapers or magazines and sends it to me.
-He doesn’t have any of his recipes written down and I am vowing to change that next time I visit him.
+However, every time I ask him for a recipe, he sends me recipes from newspapers or magazines, because he has never written his own recipes down.
+I am vowing to change that next time I visit him.

 I am not sure if this Goulash I made is authentic Hungarian.
 Since I’ve never been to Hungary or eaten it before my friend Gloria cooked it for me; I can’t claim accuracy.

 The thing is this Goulash turned so delicious, I just had to share this recipe with you.

 Of course, I used a Hungarian Paprika which is different than a smoked paprika that we use in stew recipes.
 If there is one ingredient you should not switch in this recipe is that- Hungarian paprika – because it’s the foundation of this dish.

 I make good stews, but they are usually tomato based and therefore more acidic.
 This Goulash however, is sweet paprika based, which means rich, but without the bite of tomatoes.

 This time I used potatoes and carrots I already had in my pantry.
 You can also serve it over noodles or rice.

 If you want a low carb dish, leave them out or substitute the veggies.